pivotal-cf/pivotal-ui/CONTRIBUTING.md

 The styleguide will be served at [http://localhost:8000](http://localhost:8000).

-Note that if you update components, you must rebuild them in the library and then reinstall the node_modules in the styleguide.
+Note that if you update components, you must rebuild them in the library (`update_styleguide.sh`) and then reinstall the node_modules in the styleguide.
 A simple `npm install` probably will not be good enough to get the new changes.

 ## Pull requests